Posts tagged: engineering

 -

-Every system has one: the undocumented list of places where the stated contract and the actual behavior have drifted.
+Every system has one: where the stated contract and actual behavior have drifted.
 The question is whether you know where yours is.

 -